 None of these give a clear perspective of what they actually do.
 A home page is not a place to engage and strike a user with uniqueness.
 This is the first contact and it doesn’t have to require a further explanation.
 A writer has to capture the essence of a business with real simple words.

-A client might say that they don’t want to be defined by a certain cliché and they are bigger than a plain ‘agency’.
-In that case, a writer and a designer have to address the fact that a reader comes from a totally fresh perspective and looks for the familiar traits to make sense out of what they see.
+A client might say that they don’t want to be defined by a certain cliché and that they are bigger than a plain ‘agency’.
+In that case, a UX writer and a UI designer have to address the fact that a reader comes from a totally fresh perspective and looks for familiar traits to make sense of what they see.
 So we shouldn’t fear using a term that is understandable and extrapolate further along the way:

 Sharp definitions and memorable titles are good for recreational reading but business writing must not take a reader for a ride.
 The more flowery the statement, the harder it is to prove.
 And we need proof because there are no magic words.

 Interface text is often treated as a formality.
-That’s how you end up with technical terms in user-facing pieces which makes the copy dry and careless.
-That’s because developers have their mind set on different goals.
+That’s how you end up with technical terms in user-facing pieces, making the copy dry and careless.
+That’s because developers have their minds set on different goals.
 They might not know how to contract a text without losing a zest.
 That’s where they need UX writers.
 A website has to be consistent across multiple devices and screen sizes.
 The textual content has to be responsive as well.

 A user does not draw a distinction between the UI and the content.